MariaLiplianina/vanilla-php-image-processing/README.md

 The project is dockerized and configured to work with docker compose
 - `docker compose up -d`
-- `docker compose exec php-fpm sh composer install`
+- `docker compose exec -T -u www-data -e XDEBUG_MODE=off php-fpm composer install`

 #### Other commands:

 Run tests
-- `docker compose exec php-fpm	./vendor/bin/phpunit`
+- `docker compose exec -T -u www-data -e XDEBUG_MODE=off php-fpm ./vendor/bin/phpunit`

+### Business rules

+A small image service which can deliver images using a GET request and which are stored on the server.
+It is possible to use different modifiers to change what will be returned.
+Two modifiers are implemented:

+- crop-modifier (will cut the image and will take height and width as parameters)
+- resize-modifier (resizes the images based on given height and width as parameters)

+* Supported raster image formats: 'jpg', 'jpeg', 'png', 'gif', 'tiff', 'webp'
+* Supported vector image formats: 'svg' - resize only

 ### Existing endpoints